The simplest method to track Google Ad campaigns in Hubspot CRM

 One of the problems with using other raw UTM capturing tools is that your data can get messy over time, which makes it challenging to run accurate reports.

-If you send this raw UTM data into Hubspot CRM and use it to view the number of leads your Google Ads have generated, the results will show three different sources that you’d need to stitch manually together.
+If you send this raw UTM data into Hubspot CRM and use ti to run reports on your Google Ads, these will show up as three different sources and you’d need to manually stitch them together to understand how your ads are really performing.

-You don’t have to deal with this with Attributer because it can consider the possibility of capitalization and other inconsistencies.
-Ultimately, it would appoint the leads to the correct channel regardless.
+You don’t have to deal with this with Attributer though, because it takes into account the possibility of capitalisation and other UTM inconsistencies and could assign these leads to the 'Paid Search' channel regardless.

 4. Records landing page data

-Have you ever wondered how your blog is performing when attracting leads and customers?
-How about the comprehensive content you spend hours working on?
+Have you ever wondered how your blog is performing when it comes to attracting leads and customers?

-Since Attributer secures the channel data, landing page data (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog), it means you can see how certain sections on your site are performing (e.g., your blog.)
+Attributer also captures landing page data (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog), it means you can see how certain sections on your site are performing (e.g., your blog.)

 And since data on both the landing page and landing page group are also captured, you can view the performance of your blog section as a whole as well as zoom into each blog post.